-Dr. Amy Diehl is a higher ed leader currently serving as Associate Vice President & Chief Information Technology Officer at Shippensburg University of Pennsylvania, USA, responsible for university technology services, institutional research and assessment.
+Dr. Amy Diehl is a higher ed leader currently serving as Associate Vice President & Chief Information Technology Officer at Shippensburg University of Pennsylvania, USA.

 She has a PhD in administration and leadership from Indiana University of Pennsylvania.
 Her doctoral dissertation focused on how women leaders in higher education make meaning of adversity.